Free life insurance quotes in minutes

 Authors

-Katherine Murbach is an editor and a former licensed life insurance agent at Policygenius.
+Katherine Murbach is a life insurance and annuities editor, licensed life insurance agent, and former sales associate at Policygenius.
 Previously, she wrote about life and disability insurance for 1752 Financial, and advised over 1,500 clients on their life insurance policies as a sales associate.

 Amanda Shih is a licensed life, disability, and health insurance expert and a former editor at Policygenius, where she covered life insurance and disability insurance.
 Her expertise has appeared in Slate, Lifehacker, Little Spoon, and J.D.
 Power.